Marcus Semien Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.74 team ERA ranks fifth across all MLB pitching staffs.
+- The Yankees' 3.71 team ERA ranks fourth among all MLB pitching staffs.

-- The Yankees will send Schmidt (2-6) to the mound for his 16th start of the season.
-He is 2-6 with a 4.65 ERA and 73 strikeouts through 71 2/3 innings pitched.
+- Severino makes the start for the Yankees, his seventh of the season.
+He is 0-2 with a 6.30 ERA and 28 strikeouts through 30 2/3 innings pitched.

-- In his most recent outing on Sunday against the Boston Red Sox, the righty threw 4 2/3 innings, giving up two earned runs while surrendering five hits.
+- In his last time out on Sunday, the right-hander threw five innings against the Boston Red Sox, allowing three earned runs while surrendering seven hits.

-- The 27-year-old has an ERA of 4.65, with 9.2 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .281 batting average against him.
+- In six games this season, the 29-year-old has an ERA of 6.30, with 8.4 strikeouts per nine innings.
+Opponents are batting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.